Hakaniemi market hall: Basic reparations

 The market hall was first repaired in 1956, when it was closed for seven months.
 It was next repaired and renovated in 1971.
 This was supposed to take eight months but it ended up taking ten months.
 Many merchants were unemployed during the reparations and could only be re-employed when the market hall was opened on 1 December 1971.
 During the reparation, the air condition of the building was renovated and a set of escalators were installed between the two floors.
 At the same time, the rents for the stores at the market hall were doubled.

-The latest basic reparation started in 2018 is due to be finished in summer 2022.
-During the reparation the market sales continue at the heated temporary building next to the market hall.
+The latest basic reparation started in 2018 was originally due to be finished in summer 2022.
+During the reparation the market sales continued at the heated temporary building next to the market hall.
 The market hall was closed on 5 January 2018, and sales at the temporary building started on 22 January.
-During the basic reparation, the interior of the market hall will be renovated to its original state, the electricity and air conditioning systems will be renovated and functional storage spaces will be constructed.
-The old wooden support beams will also be renovated.
+During the basic reparation, the interior of the market hall was renovated to its original state, the electricity and air conditioning systems were renovated and functional storage spaces were constructed.
+The old wooden support beams were also renovated.
 The renovation was originally supposed to be completed in late 2020, but it was delayed until summer 2022.
-The temporary building will be dismantled in summer 2022.
+The temporary building was originally scheduled to be dismantled in summer 2022.
 The basic reparation was originally supposed to cost 20 million euro, but the costs later rose to almost 40 million euro.
+In October 2022 it was announced that the repairs would continue to spring 2023.

+The original Hakaniemi market hall was finally reopened on 27 April 2023.
+The temporary building was auctioned off to entrepreneur Vesa Keskinen for a sum of 440,000 euro.
+Keskinen announced he would relocate the building in front of his shopping centre Veljekset Keskinen to host events at the building.